onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 Since a transaction is in the mempool for a short while, one can know what actions will occur, before it is properly recorded (included in a block).
 This can be troublesome for things like decentralized markets, where a transaction to buy some tokens can be seen, and a market order implemented before the other transaction gets included.
 Protecting against is difficult, as it would come down to the specific contract itself.
 For example, in markets, it would be better to implement batch auctions (this also protects against high frequency trading concerns).
 Another potential way to use a pre-commit scheme (“I’m going to submit the details later”).

-### Rounding & Integer Division Error

-Currently in Solidity, when dividing integers (uint) it rounds down to the nearest integer.
-If not properly checked it can eventually lead to potential leakage over time.

-Fixed point types are currently being implemented in Solidity (ie fixed, ufixed, etc).
-Until it becomes available, the best bet is make sure that the rounding down is taken into account, or that one increases the granularity of the division moving the decimal places.

-### Function & Event Labels

-We recommend that event names are not too similar to their function counterparts as other authors have suggested, to avoid confusion with functions that have a very similar name.
-In some smart contracts, they are simply differentiated with capitalising one, over the other.
-Perhaps a standard such as “Log” in front events would help mitigate this potential issue.

-### Visibility

-Explicitly label the visibility of functions and state variables.
-Functions can be specified as being external, public, internal or private.
-For state variables, external is not possible.

 ### Leech attack